satori-com/satori-video-sdk-cpp/docs/build_bot.md

 The Video SDK provides bot templates in the
-[Satori Video SDK Examples](https://github.com/satori-com/satori-video-sdk-cpp-examples) GitHub repository Each template includes a skeleton C++ program, as well as `conan` and `cmake` files.
+[Satori Video SDK Examples](https://github.com/satori-com/satori-video-sdk-cpp-examples) GitHub repository Each template includes a skeleton C++ program, as well as conan and cmake files.

 The SDK source is also available.
 You don't need it unless you want to modify a part of the SDK.
 The instructions for building and modifying the SDK source are listed in the topic [Contributing to the Satori Video SDK for C++ project](contributing.md).

 ## Set up files
-Start by setting up the prerequisites and video bot framework.
+To build a local version of a video bot, do the following:

 ### Install the prerequisites
 See [Satori Video SDK for C++ Prerequisites](prerequisites.md).

-### Clone the video bot example repository
+### Clone the video bot example projects
-See the [Satori Video SDK Examples](https://github.com/satori-com/satori-video-sdk-cpp-examples) GitHub repository.
+The example projects are hosted in the GitHub repository `satori-com/satori-video-sdk-cpp-examples`.
 ```
 $ git clone https://github.com/satori-com/satori-video-sdk-cpp-examples.git
 ```